 ff Hicks is the host of World Class Bullshitters.
 It’s a podcast and YouTube channel that specializes in whining about Kathleen Kennedy, Brie Larson, and things in geek culture that dare to include women in prominent roles.
 The show is a proud member of Fandom Menace.
 It’s a loose group of YouTube channels that specialize in the toxic behaviors I wrote about earlier.

 Fandom Menace is a popular subgenre of negativity with toxic manbabies.
 As of this writing this article, World Class Bullshitters makes $1,137 a month on Patreon.

 Mr. Hicks was not satisfied with just the money he was grifting from Patreon.
 It looks like he decided to wet his beak with some of that sweet Comicsgate grifter money too.
 He decided to create a comic book!
 Had he ever made a comic book before?
 Nope.
 Had he ever written anything before?
 No. Does he have an art background?
 Not really.

 Remember when Comicsgate was about meritocracy?

 It seems Jeff Hicks wasn’t going to let something as trivial as lack of talent or ability stop him from making a Comicsgate comic.
-He was going to do what a lot of gators eventually do, he was going to make a full-fledged comic book.
+He was going to do what many gators eventually do, and he was going to make a full-fledged comic book.

 The book he decided to make is Stealing Solo: A Captain’s Parady.
 Here’s a poorly worded overview from IndieGoGo: